jrrohrer/yarn-stasher-rails/NOTES.md

       -most active user (user with the most projects or user with the most comments) -post-login landing page with scope method data? show current most popular project & user w/most comments?
   - validations: before actions etc so that only people who own a thing can change it
-  - add nested forms so a user can optionally create a yarn when creating a project and vice versa

 REFACTORING THOUGHTS
   - check validations